itsomkathe/sample-repo/README.md

-#Sample README
-readme about demo.
+README about demo.
 Nothing to write.